 They slipped and slid over the muddy ground with the white spider in pursuit.
 Anakin dropped his torch and concentrated on escaping.
 Ikrit ran ahead.
 Artoo-Detoo, who moved more slowly than the others in the mud, was soon overtaken by the spider.
-When Anakin and Tahiri turned to look for the droid, they saw the stinger coming down out of the white spider's He reached out with one of his grasper arms and clamped down hard on the stinger.
+When Anakin and Tahiri turned to look for the droid, they saw the stinger coming down out of the white spider's underbelly.
+ArtooDetoo didn't wait for it.

+He reached out with one of his grasper arms and clamped down hard on the stinger.
 At the same time, Artoo let out a high - pitched squeal that Anakin found almost deafening, even at a distance.
 Suddenly, the spider seemed to think better of its attack on the little droid.
 It yanked in its stinger and backed up a few steps.